ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-rates will go up and the war will
-end.

-Presences of Mind In Accidents.
-Prof. Wilder gives these short rules
 for action in case of accident: For
 dust in the eyes avoid rubbing, and
 dash water into them; remove cinders,